Turlough/Beacon-Scanner/README.md

 ## Overview

-This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices It has been cloned from the source at <https://altbeacon.github.io/android-beacon-library/samples.html>
+This is an Android Studio reference app for the AndroidBeaconLibrary supporting AltBeacon compatible devices.
+It has been cloned from the source at <https://altbeacon.github.io/android-beacon-library/samples.html>

 For demonstration, the parser layouts have been edited to work with Eddystone beacons.